• Location: On the corner of Torstrasse and Prenzlauer Allee.

-Soho House Berlin – Bohemian style with a luxurious soul and rooftop pool in a historic building.
+Soho House – Bohemian style with a luxurious soul and rooftop pool in a historic building.

 Soho House has a great knack of tuning into the atmosphere of its properties’ locale and architecture, and its Berlin hotel is a perfect example.
 Set in the landmark 1 Torstrasse, the hotel’s decor takes the building’s history into account (over the years, it has been a department store, a National Socialists and Communist Party government building, and a derelict shell), serves up a blend of reimagined Soviet opulence, country cottage, and arty Berlin industrial chic, and somehow pulls it off.
 The famous Soho House fusion of antique and modern bespoke pieces and unique artwork is everywhere, but at this property, there are also bare concrete walls, enormous chandeliers, and a concept store with work areas to complete the Berlin lifestyle package.
 Thanks to the hotel’s excellent location on the edge of Mitte, you can walk to many of the main sights and then reward yourself with pampering at the Cowshed Spa or a dip in the heated rooftop pool.

 - Nearest Metro/Subway: The Mollstr./Prenzlauer Allee Tram/Bus stop is right outside the hotel, from where there are trams to the Hauptbahnhof and Alexanderplatz.
 The #200 bus takes a leisurely route right through central Berlin to the western end of the Tiergarten, passing many of Berlin’s major sights.
-Alternatively, there are 2 subway stations within a short walk: Alexanderplatz (0.5 mile, 10-minute walk) and Rosa-Luxemburg-Platz (0.3 mile, 6-minute walk).
+Alternatively, there are 2 subway stations within a short walk: Alexanderplatz (0.5 mile) and Rosa-Luxemburg-Platz (0.3 mile).

 - Area: The hotel is on the cusp of Mitte and Prenzlauer Berg, former East Berlin neighborhoods that are now 2 of the city’s coolest.
 To the south is the trendy Scheunenviertel/Hackescher Markt district, whose courtyards feature some of the best shopping in the city.
 To the north, head for Kollwitzplatz or Kastanienallee for several chic stores and restaurants.
 While both areas have been heavily gentrified since the city’s reunification, there are still hints of Soviet shabbiness to be found wandering their streets if you’re here for Cold War history.

-- How To Get There: From Berlin Central Station, it’s 15 minutes (2.5 miles) via taxi or public transport.
+- How to Get There: From Berlin Central Station, it’s 15 minutes (2.5 miles) via taxi or public transport.
 From Tegel Airport, it’s a 30-minute taxi ride (7 miles) or around 40 minutes by public transport.
-From Schönefeld Airport, it’s 40-50 minutes (14 miles) by taxi or public transport.
+From Brandenburg Airport, it’s 45 minutes (14 miles) by taxi or public transport.

 - Ages: While the Soho House group started life as a private members’ club, their hotels now allow guests of all ages and walks of life, including families.